Schema#

 cost a lot of performance and should only be added when really needed to display or filter on it.

-Blocks like in the above complex example can also just concatenated to the content
+Blocks like in the above complex example can also just concatenated to the content field which can improve

 performance on different engines.